konradha/ae108-mirror/cmdline/README.rst

 ^^^^^^^^^^^^^^^^^^^

 The full source code of the example is available in ``cmdline/examples/Example.cc``.
-If you want to build it and try it out, the executable target is called ``ae108-CmdLineExample``.
+If you want to build it and try it out, then compile the executable target ``ae108-CmdLineExample`` and run it with command line options of your choice.

 Outlook
 -------